 There really aren’t many cons to online car shopping if you plan on going to the dealership to purchase your vehicle.
 However, if you plan on buying your car online, there can be some downsides, one being your inability to physically inspect and/or test drive the car before purchasing it.
 While many online sellers provide photos and video of their vehicles, it helps to get an up-close look of, and feel for, the vehicle you plan on purchasing.

 If you’re on the hunt for a new or used car and need credit approval to purchase a vehicle, a car dealership enrolled in the Credit Acceptance program can help.
-Simply fill out the form on our website and we’ll connect you with a car dealership in your area that can help you get started!
+Simply see if you pre-qualify on our website and we’ll connect you with a car dealership in your area that can help you get started.

 - Publish Date